mikependon/RepoDB.NET/pages/docs.md

 #### Attributes

-Below are the list of attributes available per package.
+Below are the list of attributes available (per package).

 ###### Core